local-minimum/aChristmasCard/story.md

  * _[Name]_ : Look in mirror next to door in MAIN ROOM
  * _sorry_ : Upon breaking vase in MAIN ROOM
  * _you_, _your_ : U-shaped magnet on fridge in KITCHEN
- * _feel_ : Entering dark BEDROOM, no light in cieling.
+ * _feel_ : Entering dark BEDROOM, no light in ceiling.
  * _up_ : Ladder to second floor or attic
  * _celebrating_ : Hearing sounds from neighbours and happy people outside window in ROOM X
  * _Christmas_ : Unopened present under christmas tree in MAIN ROOM